 Mechanix Wear Tactical Specialty Pursuit D5 Cut Resistant Covert Work Gloves

 Mechanix Wear makes great gloves for all professions, but the Pursuit D5 cut-resistant gloves are perfect for law enforcement professionals.
 These gloves are designed to protect police officers in the field and are extremely comfortable.
-They not only provide blade-cut resistance in the field, but they’re also touchscreen capable.
+They not only provide blade-cut resistance in the field, but they’re also touchscreen capable which is a great function for police gloves to have.
 The carbon-infused synthetic leather is lined with Armortex cut-resistance and still allows you to access your phone while wearing them.
 That’s hard to beat!

 The Mechanix Pursuit D5 is made with breathable TrekDry to keep your hands cool and is a good material if you’re prone to sweating.
 It also has a thermoplastic rubber closure to secure the glove to your wrist and to provide a snug fit.
 You can hang them up after a long day in the field with the carrier loops.
 These tactical cut-resistant gloves are perfect for law enforcement officers in the field, military personnel that handles sharp objects and you can use your guns easily with these gloves.
 You still maintain a great deal of dexterity due to the materials of this glove and the way they fit your hands.